apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

 * GITHUB\_REPO is to help test-patch when talking to Github.
 If test-patch is given just a number on the command line, it will default to using this repo to determine the pull request.

-* HOW\_TO\_CONTRIBUTE should be a URL that points to a project's on-boarding documentation for new users.
-Currently, it is used to suggest a review of patch naming guidelines.
-Since this should be project specific information, it is useful to set in a project's personality.

 * JIRA\_ISSUE\_RE is to help test-patch when talking to JIRA.
 It helps determine if the given project is appropriate for the given JIRA issue.

 * MODULE and other MODULE\_\* are arrays that contain which modules, the status, etc, to be operated upon.
 These should be treated as read-only by plug-ins.